-Every Friday morning My Machberet presents an assortment of links, primarily of the literary variety.
+Every Friday My Machberet presents an array of Jewish-interest links, primarily of the literary variety.

 “Two Brothers,” a poem of Purim and Passover, is the latest brilliant work from Julia Knobloch to appear on the Jewcy site.